arkhitech/redmine_update_reminder/README.md

 ### Adding a Telegram account to the user

-It is also possible to choose the corresponding account for users added with the `/start` command on the user details page.
+User needs to add a bot with `/start` command.

+After that the bot prompts to enter the command `/connect account@redmine.com`.

+After the command, the user will receive an email with a link.

+Following the link will connect the user's accounts.

 #### If the bot has been changed